-Mr. de Leon advises clients on all aspects of intellectual property law focusing on trademark registration and intellectual property rights enforcement actions.
+Mr. de Leon advises clients on all aspects of intellectual property, from registration to enforcement of intellectual property rights.
 He assists various local and foreign clients in prosecuting trademark applications, maintaining trademark portfolios, conducting intellectual property due diligence, and filing/prosecuting enforcement actions before administrative tribunals and regular courts.
-Mr. de Leon assisted a famous U.S. fast food restaurant chain in successfully prosecuting a landmark infringement/unfair competition case against a local company where the Supreme Court highlighted its preference for the Dominancy Test in determining the existence of confusing similarity.
-He likewise assisted the same company in prosecuting a trademark opposition case before the Supreme Court against another local fast entity seeking to register a confusingly similar mark.

-Mr. de Leon co-authored the article on “Survey Evidence in Trademark Cases : Admissibility and Weight” (Vol. XXVII, No.2, pp. 31-50), which was published in the Law Journal of the Integrated Bar of the Philippines.
+Mr. de Leon co-authored the article, “Survey Evidence in Trademark Cases : Admissibility and Weight” , which was published in the Integrated Bar of the Philippines Law Journal in 2001.

 Mr. de Leon serves as one of the Firm’s representatives to the Association Internationale pour la Protection de la Propriete Intellectuelle (AIPPI).
 He has likewise represented the Firm at the Asian Patent Attorneys Association (APAA) and the International Trademark Association (INTA).
 He is a member of the Intellectual Property Association of the Philippines (IPAP) and is presently a director and treasurer of the Licensing Executives Society Philippines (LESP).